noUnusedVariables

 3 │

-ℹ Unused variables usually are result of incomplete refactoring, typos and other source of bugs.
+ℹ Unused variables are often the result of an incomplete refactoring, typos, or other sources of bugs.

 ℹ Unsafe fix: If this is intentional, prepend a with an underscore.